amirhnajafiz-archive/codex/README.md

 <br />

-Let's make a http request into CodeX api.
+Let's make a http request into CodeX api to see how we can work with CodeX.

 ## Test